Join the lab!

 Qualifications

 We are seeking a student with expertise in data science, remote sensing, spatial analysis, plant demography, and/or modeling.
 The student must have strong computational training and the desire to further develop their expertise in data science, remote sensing, and programming.
 This is an ideal position for a student looking to advance their mathematical and statistical training while developing solutions to real-world ecological problems.
-Competitive students will have a Master’s degree and research or job experience related to spatial analyses.
-For further questions, please contact Trevor Caughlin.
+Competitive students will have a Master’s degree and research or job experience related to the topics above.

 Stipend and tuition and fees

-This position includes support in the form of a graduate assistantship (renewable, 12-month stipend), tuition and fee waiver, and health insurance.
+This position includes support in the form of a renewable 12-month assistantship at a minimum of $28,000, tuition and fee waiver, and health insurance.
+The position starts Fall (August) 2025.

 About Boise

-Nestled in the foothills of the Rocky Mountains and the capital of the state of Idaho, Boise is frequently featured as a top-ranked metropolis.
-The city has ample opportunities for world-class outdoor activities year-round and a thriving arts and entertainment culture: http://www.boisechamber.org
+Boise State is in the beautiful city of Boise, which strikes a perfect balance with close-by outdoor recreational activities as well as a vibrant downtown life.
+Nestled in the foothills of the Rocky Mountains and the capital of the State of Idaho, Boise is frequently featured as a top-ranked metropolis.
+The city has many opportunities for excellent outdoor activities year round and a thriving arts and entertainment culture.
+In 2017, US News and World report ranked Boise the 12th best city to live in the United States.
+To learn more, please view “Visit Boise” link at: https://www.cityofboise.org/